 Luckily, you don’t need to wait for thunder and get your essay struck by lightning to do that.
 Use Google Translate’s “listen” button or ask somebody to read it out loud for you.
 Once you hear your writing, you might identify the parts worth deleting.
 When listening to your essay being read out loud, pay attention to:

-• Sentences that feel too long and hefty
+- Sentences that feel too long and heavy

 Each time you spot something from the list above, pause and reread that part to see if it can be fixed.

 The best way to shorten an essay is by combining all our tips.
-After several revisions, you will shrink your text without destroying content.
+After several revisions, you will shrink your text without losing its meaning or quality.

-Some online tools can also help you with that:
+Some online tools can also help you cut words and shorten a paragraph or an entire paper:

-• OneLook reverse dictionary — can help you replace a wordy concept with one or two words and avoid repetition.
+- OneLook reverse dictionary: helps you replace a wordy concept with fewer words and avoid repetition.

 Mini-FAQ

-Schools impose word limits to make sure students do not stuff their writing with lengthy phrases and learn to write clearly.
+Academic assignments have word limits to make sure students learn to write clearly and concisely.
 Another reason is to ensure equality so that everyone does the same amount of research.
-Also, a word limit acts as a guide forcing you to be more to the point and plan your writing.
+And, a word count limit acts as a guide, forcing you to be more to the point and plan your writing.

 There are a few things that can help you stick to the word limit from the very beginning.
 First, create a clear thesis statement that allows you to narrow your focus and stay on the subject.
 Second, prepare a detailed outline that will define the ideas you want to include.
 Third, monitor the word count every ten or twenty minutes to see how much space you have left.

-Besides the things we cover in our article, you can also try to replace phrasal verbs with their one-word versions (e.g., “get back” -> “return”).
-Many phrases that are separated with a comma can be safely removed from your essay (e.g., “to be honest” or “in fact”).
+Besides the things we cover in our article, you can try replacing phrasal verbs with one-word versions (e.g., “get back” to “return”).
+You can also run your draft through an essay shortener tool to flag the longest sentences, then decide which ones to trim manually.
+Phrases separated with a comma (like “to be honest” or “in fact”) can also be safely removed.

 It depends, but a 10% margin should be fine.
-If another 100 words will make a difference, add them.
-However, you should always try to stay under the limit indicated in the requirements, especially for a college application essay.
-You might get away with writing a bit less text, whereas more will just annoy the reader.
+If another 100 words will make a difference, consider keeping them.
+However, you should always try to stay under the limit indicated in the requirements, especially if it is a college application essay you’re working on.

 The list of references

-1. Writing Concisely — The University of North Carolina at Chapel Hill
+- Writing Concisely, University of North Carolina at Chapel Hill

-2. Effective Use of Language — University of Washington
+- Effective Use of Language, University of Washington